-The accompanying consolidated financial report for the year ended December 31, 2019 has been prepared by management using accounting policies consistent with International Financial Reporting Standards ("IFRS").
-Other information contained in this document has also been prepared by management and is consistent with the data contained in the consolidated financial statements.
+The accompanying condensed consolidated interim financial report for the three months ended March 31, 2020 has been prepared by management using accounting policies consistent with International Financial Reporting Standards ("IFRS").
+Other information contained in this document has also been prepared by management and is consistent with the data contained in the condensed consolidated interim financial statements.

-The certifying officers of the Company, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that the financial report and MD&A (together the "filings") do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, with respect to the period covered by these filings, and the financial report together with the other financial information included in these filings fairly present in all material respects the financial condition, financial performance and cash flows of the Company, as of the date of and for the periods presented in these filings.
+The certifying officers of the Company, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that the financial report and MD&A (together the "filings") do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, with respect to the period covered by these filings, and the consolidated financial report together with the other financial information included in these filings fairly present in all material respects the financial condition, financial performance and cash flows of the Company, as of the date of and for the periods presented in these filings.